VIP Wigwam Package with FreeFlow Spa Hot Tub

 - If any allergic reaction occurs leave the Hot Tub and rinse off in the shower.
 If the reaction persists contact reception or go to a local doctor or A&E.

-- Persons with heart disease, diabetes, low or high blood pressure, or any serious illness should not enter the Hot Tub without prior consultation with their doctor.
+- Persons with skin conditions, heart disease, diabetes, low or high blood pressure, or any serious illness should not enter the Hot Tub without prior consultation with their doctor.

 - Avoid entering the Hot Tub water immediately after exercising as the water temperature can affect the heart rate.